A variety of factors can cause one or more bumps on the anus. These include anal fissures, hemorrhoids, and skin tags.

 The doctor may recommend further examination, such as a sigmoidoscopy or colonoscopy.
 Both involve inserting a thin, lighted tube with a camera into the anal canal to look for any abnormalities.

-A colonoscopy can help determine whether any abnormalities extend throughout the gastrointestinal tract.
+A colonoscopy can help determine whether any abnormalities extend throughout the lower gastrointestinal tract.

 Various issues can cause a bump to form in, on, or around the anus.
 Most of these causes are treatable, and some are more serious than others.
 A person should not ignore persistent anal bleeding or discomfort.